-The stately Piazza di Montecitorio is located in the Rione Colonna on an artificial hill which, according to some sources, was probably formed following the heap of rubble from the temple of Marcus Aurelius or another Roman monument.
+The stately Monte Citorio Square is located in the Rione Colonna on an artificial hill which, according to some sources, was probably formed following the heap of rubble from the temple of Marcus Aurelius or another Roman monument.

 The name is of uncertain origin: it seems to derive from Citatorius or Saeptorius, because in the vicinity, since the time of Servius Tullius, citizens were summoned in the so-called saepta (rough wooden enclosures then demolished and lavishly rebuilt in marble by Augustus), to elect magistrates.
 For others, it originates from Mons Acceptorius - because of the waste soils that formed the ground - or from a corruption of the words "Monte di Toro", as the hill would have been commonly called in the Middle Ages.